What is Reactivity?

 What You’ll Gain:

-Practical skills that will help you confidently manage your dog’s reactivity.
+• Practical skills that help you manage reactivity with confidence

 Investment in Your Dog’s Future: